rithik/FlaskExample/README.md

 ## Step 8

 Run the development Flask Server by typing `./run.sh dev`.
+A server will start running and will be up at http://localhost:5000/.
 Run the production Flask server by typing `./run.sh prod`.
 By default, the script will use `gunicorn` to start the server with four workers and will be hosted on port 5000.

 ## Things to remember